• Programs

 Although quiero often means “I want,” te quiero can translate to “I love you” in certain circumstances.

 The two phrases are used in different ways across the vast Spanish-speaking world.
 Amar means to love.
-Te amo is a deeper, more intense declaration of love than te quiero, but it’s not reserved for romantic relationships.
+Te amo is a deeper, more intense declaration of love than te quiero, but it’s not reserved only for romantic relationships.

 When referring to a person, both amar and querer are Spanish verbs that mean “to love.”
 Still, there are certain nuances to using amar and querer with different people and in different situations.